goliatone/go2o/README.md

 _(Nothing yet)_

 ## TODO:
-- Build in default pre/post processes:
+- ~~Build in default pre/post processes:~~
-    - pre: flattenPaths
+    - ~~pre: flattenPaths~~
-    - post mergeOrphans, unflattenPaths
+    - ~~post mergeOrphans, unflattenPaths~~
-- Implement conflict resolution.
-If we collapse one object into its parent and they have conflicting properties, who do we handle that?
-Per case + default.
+- ~~Implement conflict resolution.
+If we collapse one object into its parent and they have conflicting properties, who do we handle that?~~ NOTE: Per case is not defined.
 - Each transformer should have it's own scope.
 - Merge validation.
 Have a handler for config key `transforms` and one for `validations`.